fdschmidt93/trident/docs/source/qa.rst

 **Important**: this is not applicable for evaluation, as ``dict[str, DataLoader]`` up- or downsample to the largest or smallest dataset in the dictionary.
 During evaluation, the ``DataLoader`` for multiple validation or test datasets consequently are of ``list[DataLoader]`` in order of declaration in the ``yaml`` configuration.

-How to subsample a dataset?
+How do I subsample a dataset?
 ---------------------------

 .. code:: yaml